 Step 3: Co-Teach first MSC course with Zoom Consultation

-Once teachers have successfully completed the 6-day residential or 12-week online teacher training course and the TTP, they can co-teach their first 8-week MSC course in-person, with simultaneous enrollment in a series of ten, group consultation sessions.
+Once teachers have successfully completed the 6-day residential or 12-week online teacher training course and the TTP, they can co-teach their first 8-week MSC course, with simultaneous enrollment in a series of ten, group consultation sessions.
+(This course may be online if the new teacher completes the Teaching Self-Compassion Online course and if they are co-teaching with a fellow MSC Teacher-in-Training, Trained, or Certified Teacher).
 The consultations are conducted online, via Zoom and offer a rich opportunity for guidance and support during your first teaching experience.
 There are up to 6 teachers-in-training present in each session, facilitated by a Teacher Trainer or Senior MSC Teacher.

 To be eligible for Trained Teacher status at the end of your first teaching/ Zoom consultation experience, please ensure you meet the following requirements: